 A communication fail also registers when network module is disconnected or tampered.
 To determine which receiver or module failed to communicate, press the [6] key.
-In Fault Analysis Mode, press [6] to show which communication fault occurred: 1 - Receiver 1; 2 - Receiver 2.
+In Fault Analysis Mode, press [6] to show which communication fault occurred: 1 - Receiver 1: 2 - Receiver 2.

-7 - Output and Codepad Fail
+7 Input / Output Modules and Codepad Fail

-The output fault registers when any output expander B308 is disconnected or tampered.
+The output fault registers when the output expander B308 is disconnected or tampered.
 The codepad fault registers when any codepad is tampered or disconnected from the control panel.

+The input fault registers when the input module B228 is disconnected or tampered.
 To determine which fault occurred, press the [7] key.